Wings Event Center

 Wings Event Center (formerly Wings Stadium) is a 5,113-seat multi-purpose arena located in Kalamazoo, Michigan.
 The arena, opened in 1974, is home to the Kalamazoo Wings, an ice hockey team in the ECHL.
-The stadium changed the name to the Wings Event Center on March 25, 2015 to market the arena's other hosting capabilities to companies and promoters.
+The arena changed the name to the Wings Event Center on March 25, 2015 to market the arena's other hosting capabilities to companies and promoters.

 The complex features four concession stands and two bars along the concourse, as well as the Underground Sports Bar.
 The main arena is a part of a sports and convention complex serving southwest Michigan.